-HOW CAN I SAVE ENERGY THIS SUMMER?
+HOW CAN I Cut ENERGY Costs?

 I Want SMART has these green solutions to save you a lot of green this summer.

-Maintain your AC system
+It’s time to Maintain your AC system

-Additional tip: placing lamps or TV’s near your thermostat causes misreadings because the thermostat senses heat, signaling your AC system to run longer than needed.
+Additional tip: placing lamps or TVs near your thermostat causes misreadings because the thermostat senses heat, signaling your AC system to run longer than needed.
 Clear the path around your thermostat for the most accurate reading.

-Avoid heating your home with other appliances
+Avoid adding extra heat to your home from appliances

 On particularly hot days, resist activities that generate a lot of heat.
 These might include using a computer, dishwasher, curling iron, or hair dryer.
 Instead of using your oven, grill outside, or break out a microwavable meal.